Xavier0526/IP-Project---Level-Up-Labs/README.md

    i.
 Open the form page and verify all input fields Email, Subject / Description, Type of Issue are displayed there correctly.

    ii.
-Try submitting the form without filling in any fields and verify whether a warning message will appear about the misiing fields.
+Try submitting the form without filling in any fields and verify whether a warning message will appear about the missing fields.

    iii.
 Try entering an invalid email address (e.g. abc) and verify whether the browser will shows an invalid email format error.